11th MEU Marines, Sailors Conduct Deck Landing Qualifications

-U.S. Marine Corps MV-22B Ospreys with Marine Medium Tiltrotor Squadron (VMM) 163 (Reinforced), 11th Marine Expeditionary Unit, conduct deck landing qualifications on Wasp-class amphibious assault ship USS Boxer (LHD 4) in the Pacific Ocean, Dec.
-3, 2025.
+A U.S. Sailor with Wasp-class amphibious assault ship USS Boxer (LHD 4), directs an MV-22B Osprey with Marine Medium Tiltrotor Squadron (VMM) 163 (Reinforced), 11th Marine Expeditionary Unit, in the Pacific Ocean, Dec.
+4, 2025.
 The 11th MEU is currently underway aboard the Boxer Amphibious Ready Group in the U.S. 3rd Fleet area of operations conducting integrated training that enhances lethality and warfighting readiness.
-(U.S. Marine Corps video by Lance Cpl.
-Nicole Stuart)
+(U.S. Marine Corps photo by Sgt.
+Joseph Helms)

 |Date Taken: